 Near Crowheart in Fremont County, Wyoming — The American West (Mountains)

 More about this marker.
-This marker is locate at the Kinnear Rest Area.
+This marker is locate at a turnout on the south side of U.S. Highway 287/26.

 Credits.
 This page was last revised on July 28, 2016.
-This page originally submitted on July 28, 2016, by Barry Swackhamer of San Jose, California.
-This page has been viewed 188 times since then and 14 times this year.
-Photos: 1, 2. submitted on July 28, 2016, by Barry Swackhamer of San Jose, California.
+It was originally submitted on July 28, 2016, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 428 times since then and 74 times this year.
+Photos: 1, 2, 3. submitted on July 28, 2016, by Barry Swackhamer of Brentwood, California.